Weekly Cantata

 I loved visiting the Bach House in Eisenach.
 From attending an excellent presentation of all the keyboard instruments in the instrument room, to seeing the books Bach had in his library, to meeting the museum’s generous director and discussing plans for next year with him, it was all better than I had expected.

-I was pleasantly surprised by the beautiful landscape in this region.
-There’s also quite a bit of variety in the landscape.
+I was pleasantly surprised by the beautiful and varied landscape in this region.
 Between Arnstadt and Eisenach there are hilltops that seem to pop out of the otherwise much flatter landscape, and many have fortresses on them.
 The route from Eisenach to Mühlhausen is extremely scenic, with beautiful rolling hills, meadows, forests, a river, and truly picturesque towns.
 Driving here is easy because it’s not busy on the roads.
-But I look forward to next year when we’ll have a professional driver and I will only have to keep my eyes on the schedule instead of on the road.

 Thanks for following along!